damiendart/notes/computer.markdown

 Setting up an Windows 10 install
 --------------------------------

-  - To get a user profile folder that isn't named after your Microsoft account email address, create a local account when doing the first-time setup and then link your Microsoft account afterwards.
   - Applications I install:
     - [1Password][3];
     - [Creative Cloud][4] for Bridge, Photoshop, and Illustrator;